Piccadilly line: Route

 The Piccadilly line is a 73.97 km long north–west line, with two western branches splitting at Acton Town, serving 53 stations.
 At the northern end, Cockfosters is a four-platform three-track terminus, and the line runs at surface level to just south of Oakwood.
 Southgate station is in a tunnel, with tunnel portals to the north and south.
 Due to the difference in terrain, a viaduct carries the tracks through Arnos Park to Arnos Grove.
 The line then descends into twin tube tunnels, passing through Wood Green, Finsbury Park and central London.
 The central area contains stations close to tourist attractions, such as the London Transport Museum, Harrods, Buckingham Palace and Piccadilly Circus.
 The 15.3 km tunnel ends east of Barons Court, where the line continues west, parallel to the District line, to Acton Town.
 A flying junction, in use since 10 February 1910, separates trains going to the Heathrow branch from the Uxbridge branch.

 The Heathrow branch remains at surface level until the eastern approach to Hounslow West station, where it enters a cut-and-cover tunnel.
 West of Hatton Cross, the line enters tube tunnels to Heathrow Airport and branches to the Terminal 4 loop or to a terminus at Terminal 5.
 On the Uxbridge branch, the line shares tracks with the District line between Acton Town and south of North Ealing.
 Traversing terrain with cuttings and embankments, it continues to Uxbridge, sharing tracks with the Metropolitan line between Rayners Lane and Uxbridge.
 The distance between Cockfosters and Uxbridge is 31.6 mi.

 History

-The Piccadilly line began as the Great Northern, Piccadilly & Brompton Railway (GNP&BR), one of several railways controlled by the Underground Electric Railways Company of London (UERL), whose chief director was Charles Tyson Yerkes, although he died before the first section of the line opened.
+The Piccadilly line began as the Great Northern, Piccadilly and Brompton Railway (GNP&BR), one of several railways controlled by the Underground Electric Railways Company of London (UERL), whose chief director was Charles Tyson Yerkes, although he died before the first section of the line opened.
 It currently runs on tracks built by The GNP&BR, the District Railway (DR) and the Metropolitan Railway (Met), and received major extensions in the 1930s and 1970s.